 If you receive an offer of a post and choose to accept or hold the offer, you will be given the option to be considered for offer 'upgrades'.

 If you accept/hold a post with upgrades, and at a later date one of your higher-ranked preferences becomes available, your offer will be upgraded automatically to the higher preference.
+Via the upgrades process it is possible to revise your preferences should your circumstances chnage and you now prefer another location.

 See the responding to offers page of this section for more information.